ÖBB Class 5047: History

 In 1983, ÖBB placed an order with Jenbacher Werke for six new diesel railcars based on the German 627 series.
 The first vehicle was completed in July 1987 and presented at an international press trip to Rosenburg am Kamp.
 After successful operation on the lines of the “Schweinbarther Kreuz” in the Weinviertel region of Lower Austria, where the six 5047s were used in a quickly conceived “special plan”, a total of 100 railcars with modified Marschwandlers of the 5047 series and five sets (10 individual vehicles) of the 5147 series were built for the ÖBB.
 A single Class 5047 unit cost ATS 27 million at the time, a driving trailer would hardly have been cheaper at ATS 22 million.
 Therefore, the solution for the 5147 was a double railcar in the form of two short-coupled vehicles; control cars for 5047 were not procured, but there were deployments with 7147 bicycle cars converted from 7081 rail bus side cars.

 These two vehicle types replaced the old 5044, 5144, 5145, 5146 and 5081 series, some of which dated back to the interwar period, were technically obsolete and had reached the end of their economic service life.
 In contrast to locomotive-hauled trains, the railcars can be operated in one-man operation without a train attendant (ÖBB designation “0:0”), thus reducing personnel costs, as the driver can also sell tickets.
 Later, all vehicles were equipped with ticket vending machines, which today makes ticket sales by the driver obsolete.
 With the use of these vehicles, ÖBB was able to achieve an improvement in economic results on numerous branch lines.

 The design and color scheme of the series was developed by Wolfgang Valousek.
 The railcars 5047 001 to 032 were painted in ivory, ultramarine blue and blood orange ex works, 033 to 100 in agate gray, ultramarine blue and traffic red.

+ÖBB Class 5047 in Wien Hbf.